vocdoni/vocdoni-node/statedb/README.md

 qt.Assert(t, value, qt.DeepEquals, []byte("value"))
 ```

 Each subTree can contain other subTrees.
 Singleton subTrees are those that are
 unique, whereas NonSingleton subTrees can have many instances of the same type,
 identified by a different key.
 To use a subTree you must first define its configuration:

-The following example is a Signleton subTree which stores its root as the
+The following example is a Singleton subTree that stores its root as the
 entire value of the parent leaf:
 ```go
 func rootLeafGetRoot(value []byte) ([]byte, error) {